Recursive Model-agnostic Inverse Dynamics of Serial Soft-Rigid Robots: Introduction

 However, the advantages of the soft body come with substantial challenges in modeling and control~\citep{dellasantina2023survey} due to the infinite dimensionality of the dynamics.
 The control of infinite-dimensional mechanical systems is still an emerging field of research~\citep{han2021distributed, zheng2022pde, chang2023energy}.
 Reduced order models (ROMs) have been thoroughly investigated as an alternative to PDE descriptions \citep{qin2024modeling, renda2018discrete, dinev2018fepr, grazioso2019geometrically, boyer2020dynamics}.
 These range from volumetric FEM \citep{dubied2022sim, menager2023direct, ferrentino2023finite}, possibly combined with model order reduction techniques, to strain-based Cosserat descriptions \citep{renda2020geometric, boyer2020dynamics, caasenbrood2023control}, to other techniques specifically tailored to soft robots - like quasi-rigid models \citep{sfakiotakis2014multi} or volume-preserving primitives \citep{xu2023model}.
 Despite the vast heterogeneity, all these techniques follow the principles of Lagrangian mechanics and are described by ordinary differential equations of the form

 where symbols are defined in Table~\ref{tab:notation}.
-The ID problem refers to the challenge of computing the left-hand side of~\eqref{eq:finite dimensional equations}.
+The Inverse Dynamics (ID) problem refers to the challenge of computing the left-hand side of~\eqref{eq:finite dimensional equations}.
 The ID problem plays a pivotal role in various applications that are crucial for the advancement of autonomous and intelligent robotic systems, including real-time control~\citep{buondonno2016efficient, boyer2020dynamics, liu2023hierarchical}, system identification~\cite{gaz2019dynamic}, trajectory generation~\citep{longhini2023edo} and optimization~\citep{saunders2010modeling, ferrolho2021inverse}, and mechanical design~\citep{chen2020design, pinskier2022bioinspiration}.
-For example, in case of full actuation, it is a common control approach to feedback linearize the system via direct application of the ID: $\vect{\nu} = \Mm(\qv)\alphav + \cv(\qv, \dqv) + \gv(\qv) + \sv(\qv, \dqv)$, where $\alphav$ is a control acceleration.
+For example, in case of full actuation, it is a common control approach to feedback linearize the system via direct application of the ID law: $\vect{\nu} = \Mm(\qv)\alphav + \cv(\qv, \dqv) + \gv(\qv) + \sv(\qv, \dqv)$, where $\alphav$ is a control acceleration.
 In all these contexts, the ID must be executed in real-time or faster.
 Thus, computational efficiency becomes essential, especially when the dynamics has many DoFs\footnote{It is noteworthy that a procedure for the ID problem can also be used to solve - efficiently although not optimally - the forward dynamics (FD) problem, namely the problem of computing $\ddqv$ from $\qv$, $\dqv$ and $\uv$, and to implement implicit integration schemes~\citep{boyer2024implicit}.
 For example, this is an essential tool for data-hungry learning techniques trained in simulation \citep{li2021deep, li2022towards, li2024continual}.}.
-In this context, recursive formulations of the ID have been imposing themselves as a way of solving the ID problem with optimal computational time \citep{featherstone2014rigid}.
+In this context, recursive formulations of the ID have been imposed themselves as a way of solving the ID problem with minimal computational time \citep{featherstone2014rigid}. \review{Indeed, recursive ID algorithms scale linearly with the number of bodies, whereas non-recursive algorithms scale quadratically.
+As a result, the former require less resources and offer faster computation times, particularly in systems with many bodies.}